nahkd123/amethyst-energy-system/README.md

 ## Item Modules
 - Featherweight: Make your tool lighter (a.k.a increase attack speed).
 - Magic Durability: Redirect durability usage to energy module.
 If you ran out of energy, it will do nothing.
+- Matter Condenser Vial: Charge it to 100% and use it to upgrade modules' quality.
 - Energy Module: Stores Amethyst Energy (AE).
 Each Amethyst Shard provides 1 AE.
 - Glowing Blade (partially implemented): An attempt to mimic a sword from the hit game about the legend.
 I guess you already know what game that is.
 - Soulstealer: Do Purpris'h Challenges to upgrade this module.
 Obviously you must have this module installed in your hoe in order to do challenges.